| |

 3. Fratelli Mori

-Osteria Fratelli Mori is named for Alessandro and Francesco Mori, two brothers with a love for cooking, who serve honest, Roman fare in a relaxed environment.
+Osteria Fratelli Mori is named for Alessandro and Francesco Mori, two brothers who love cooking and serve honest Roman fare in a relaxed environment.

-You’ll find Roman classics like meatballs and a Gricia with artichokes, plus woodfire pizzas that are a cross between Roman and Neapolitan style.
+Classics like Gricia with artichokes and woodfire pizzas that cross between Roman and Neapolitan styles.

 Ingredients are sourced from the nearby Testaccio Market and local suppliers and the wine list is primarily focused on the Lazio region.